WTW93: Everyone Is a Complete Idiot Except Bill Maher

 I hope we eventually let trans people compete again.

-There's like one person in the Olympics, maybe that like almost did something.
+There's like one person in the Olympics maybe that like almost did something.

 I think that's right.

-Yeah, I don't even know if anybody's ever meddled.
+I don't even know if anybody's ever meddled.

-What was or maybe somebody got like a fifth or something.
+I think that was like maybe one person or maybe somebody, but he got like a fifth or something.

 I can't remember.

-Yeah, in terms of like qualification versus meddling, and there's like zero medals.
+Yeah, in terms of like qualification versus meddling.

 Zero.

-And so they they talk about this issue as though what's currently happening is it's all trans people winning everything.
+And so they talk about this issue as though what's currently happening is it's all trans people winning everything.

-They really heard 900 medals were stolen.
+They really, haven't you heard 900 medals were stolen?

 Yeah, well, get into all that.